nextgis/docs_ngcom/source/tracking.rst

    Report tool icon

-A separate page for receiving tracking reports is opening.
+A separate page for receiving tracking reports opens.
 In the first block, you need to select the trackers for which you want to get an information summary.

 The second block is for configuring the following parameters: